rdharini2001/rdharini2001/README.md

 </p>
 -->
 # Hey there!
-I'm an incoming graduate student at Georgia Tech and currently a consultant engineer at ARTPARK, IISc!
+I'm a consultant engineer at AI & Robotics Technology Park (ARTPARK), Indian Institute of Science (IISc)!
 Let's connect and collaborate! 📫

 <p align="center">
 <a href="https://www.linkedin.com/in/dharini242001/">